Nobel Prize season arrives amid war, nuclear fears, hunger

 The prizes carry a cash award of 10 million Swedish kronor (nearly $900,000) and will be handed out on Dec.
 10.

-Jan M. Olsen in Copenhagen, Denmark, Jill Lawless in London, Laura Ungar in Louisville, Kentucky, and Seth Borenstein contributed.
+Jan M. Olsen in Copenhagen, Denmark, Jill Lawless in London, Laura Ungar in Louisville, Kentucky, and Seth Borenstein in Washington contributed.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.